fabiordrig/goober/README.md

 ## Challenges faced

-- **Ride Scheduling**: Implementing the ride scheduling feature presented a complex challenge.
-It required careful consideration of various factors, such as user preferences, date and time handling, and integrating this functionality seamlessly into the existing app structure.
-Successfully overcoming these hurdles was particularly rewarding, as it significantly enhanced the user experience by providing them with the flexibility to plan their rides in advance.
+- **Ride Scheduling**: The challenge of implementing ride scheduling involved balancing user preferences and intricate date/time handling within the app's existing framework.
+Overcoming these challenges was rewarding as it greatly enhanced user experience by allowing advanced ride planning.
-- **Location-Based Ride Selection for Drivers**: Developing an efficient algorithm for location-based ride assignment was intricate.
-It involved geospatial calculations and real-time data processing to ensure the nearest driver is matched with the ride request.
-This feature not only improved the operational efficiency of the app but also maximized convenience for both drivers and riders.
+- **Location-Based Ride Selection for Drivers**: Crafting an algorithm for location-based ride assignment required complex geospatial calculations and real-time data handling.
+This development significantly boosted the app's operational efficiency and convenience for drivers and riders alike..
 - **Learning Next.js**: This is the first time in my life working with this tool, so i'm proud with this result.

 ## Future Enhancements